BenjaminMayberry/ds250-06/index_2027.md

 `2018-2019`
 __Panera Bread__, Bellevue, WA
 - Associate Trainer
+- Add more detail on what you did even if it just was pepole skills

 `2019-2021`
 __Missionary__, Utah
+- Add detail on the skills and tools you developed durring your mission from teaching to intoducing yourself to strangers

 `2021-Present`
 __Smith's Food and Drug__, Sunset, UT
+- Add more detail on what you did even if it just was pepole skills

 <!-- ### Footer